A Scandal Which Has Left Thousands Of Women Suffering

 Recent legal action has resulted in court cases taking place across the world.
 In Australia, the Australian Pelvic Mesh Support Group caught the media’s attention across the globe after they released a series of statements from women, expressing their outrage over how they have been treated by doctors regarding their complaints.
 In March 2019, an Australian landmark case paved the way for compensation for victims, as a further 1,350 other women in Australia are also launching legal cases against the company.
 Johnson& Johnson are also facing similar lawsuits in Europe, Canada and the US for negligence.

 If you have suffered as a result of a pelvic mesh, it is important you seek legal advice as soon as possible.
-Please get in touch with our team by making a free enquiry or calling us on 028 8772 2102.
-You can also contact our Dublin office on 01 533 7860 or complete a Free Online Enquiry and we will soon be in touch.
+Please get in touch with our team by making an enquiry or calling us on 028 8772 2102.